aristanetworks/atd-public/topologies/dual-datacenter/labguides/source/cvp_cc.rst

 |

-17. For this lab, we now want to execute the CC.
+1. We now want to execute the CC.
 First a review and approval will need to take place.
 Select **Review and Approve**.
 Here we can view all of the changes for the tasks, snapshots to be taken, and any other information relative to the change control in order to approve it.

-18. Once changes have been reviewed, we can click **Approve** in the bottom right.
+2. Once changes have been reviewed, we can click **Approve** in the bottom right.

-19. Once the change has been approved, we should now have a button that says **Execute Change Control** in the top right corner.
+3. Once the change has been approved, we should now have a button that says **Execute Change Control** in the top right corner.
 Click this to execute the changes.

-20. We will now be prompted with with a confirmation.
+4. We will now be prompted with with a confirmation.
 Click **Execute** to confirm the CC execution.

-21. While the CC executes, we can see the progress of each task as it is executed.
+5. While the CC executes, we can see the progress of each task as it is executed.

 |